The following guidelines will be followed when re-opening Soccer fields, Sports Complexes and Multipurpose fields.

 - Coaches must disinfect shared equipment before and after each practice.

 Fan attendance.
-Limited to the number of people in a household of the players on the team.
+Limited to 2 adults per player* on the team.
+(This limit does not pertain to children.)
 Fans must bring their own chairs or stand.
 Fans should keep six feet of social distancing between different household units.

 Golf carts will only be used for staff and emergency transport.
 Convenience transportation service will not be available.